-Deploy AIP Agents to AIP Assist
+Deploy AIP Chatbots to AIP Assist

-AIP Agents and Agent Studio
+AIP Chatbots and Chatbot Studio

 Create content and register custom sources

-The first step to creating custom source-backed AIP Agents is getting your custom content onto the Palantir platform.
+The first step to creating custom source-backed AIP Chatbots is getting your custom content onto the Palantir platform.
 There are currently two methods of adding custom content sources that can be registered with AIP Assist:

 1. (Recommended) Notepad documents